Rev. Sue brings over 25 years of experience to her work as a minister.

 For eleven years, Rev. Sue served people from various religious and cultural backgrounds as Coordinator of Volunteer Services and Chaplain with Community Hospice of Schenectady, NY.
 She has conducted over 200 personalized funerals and memorial services and now works with Greely Funeral Home and Pike-Newhall Funeral Home in Gloucester, MA.

 In June 2011, Rev. Sue was ordained by One Spirit Interfaith Seminary in NYC and began officiating weddings in New York and Massachusetts.
 She now officiates weddings in Massachusetts, New Hampshire, Maine, and New York.

-Rev. Sue is a six year winner of Wedding Wire's Couple Choice Award (2013-2018) and is Dean of Second Year students and on the faculty of One Spirit Interfaith Seminary in Manhattan, where she teaches on the spiritual care of the dying, healing from religious injury, spiritual approaches to being with conflict, and working with couples on the path to marriage.
-Rev. Sue is a Promise Leader for Sandy Hook Promise.
+Rev. Sue is a six year winner of Wedding Wire's Couple Choice Award (2013-2019) and is Dean of Second Year students and on the faculty of One Spirit Interfaith Seminary in Manhattan, where she teaches on the spiritual care of the dying, healing from religious injury, spiritual approaches to being with conflict, and working with couples on the path to marriage.
 From Jan.
 1 - Mar.
 24, 2018, Sue was Sabbatical pastor at First Congregational Church of Rockport (UCC).
-She is seeking Privilege of Call as a Minister in the United Church of Christ with hopes of pastoring a church soon!
+She has Privilege of Call in the United Church of Christ with hopes of pastoring a church soon!

 Rev. Sue Koehler-Arsenault, M.Div.